cadenzaflow/cadenzaflow-docs-static/get-started/content/quick-start/deploy.md

 You should see a success message in the CadenzaFlow Modeler:
 {{< img src="../img/modeler-deploy3.png" >}}

-More details regarding the deployment from CadenzaFlow Modeler you can find [here](https://blog.cadenzaflow.com/post/2019/01/cadenzaflow-modeler-3.0.0-0-released/#completely-reworked-deployment-tool).
-For CadenzaFlow Modeler 2.2.4 and earlier, read [this blog post](https://blog.cadenzaflow.com/post/2018/03/cadenzaflow-modeler-1120-alpha-3-released/).

 # Verify the Deployment with Cockpit

 Next, use Cockpit to see if the process was successfully deployed.
 Go to [http://localhost:8080/cadenzaflow/app/cockpit/](http://localhost:8080/cadenzaflow/app/cockpit/) and log in with the credentials demo / demo.
 Your process *Payment Retrieval* should be visible on the dashboard.